awesomeahi95/mail-k8s-operator/README.md

 <summary>Show/Hide</summary>
 <br>

-The purpose of this task is to create a Kubernetes operator to manage email sending using MailerSend and Mailgun.
-This operator allows you to define email configurations and emails as custom resources in Kubernetes and handles the sending of emails through the MailerSend API.
+Create a Kubernetes operator that manages custom resources for configuring email sending and sending of emails via a transactional email provider like MailerSend.
+The operator should work cross namespace, and demonstrate sending from multiple providers, please use MailerSend and Mailgun for this task.
+This current operator allows you to define email configurations and emails as custom resources in Kubernetes and handles the sending of emails through the MailerSend API.

 </details>